 Our facility ensures all of the deep drawn stamping services, assemblies, and the sub-assemblies are manufactured with our strict quality control standards and ISO 9001:2015 & IATF 16949:2016 certified processes each step.

 We use inspection systems, including coordinate-measuring machines (CMM), camera vision equipment, and various control and monitoring systems to ensure we always meet the client’s requirements and comply with industry standards while maintaining tolerances.

 One key benefit includes the high-quality characteristics of final components.
 Parts are produced using a single piece of metal, creating a final product without joined parts or seams.

-Therefore, reducing the potential for weak points, further reducing the chance of leaks or failure which products with seams are susceptible to.
+Therefore, reducing the potential for weak points reduces the chance of leaks or failure, which products with seams are susceptible to.

 Besides, the deep drawn stamping process increases the strength of the material.
 A term referred to as ‘strain hardening.’